pasientskyhosting/secure-mac-guide/README.md

 This is a practical guide to using [YubiKey](https://www.yubico.com/faq/yubikey/) as a SmartCard for storing GPG encryption and signing keys.
-An authentication key can also be created for SSH and used with gpg-agent.
 Keys stored on a smartcard like YubiKey seem more difficult to steal than ones stored on disk, and are convenient for everyday use.

 The blog "[Exploring Hard Tokens](https://www.avisi.nl/blog/2012/01/05/exploring-hard-tokens/)" describes the disadvantages of the combination of a username/password for acces control.
 Passwords can be cracked or retrieved by social engineering.
 They can be read from faulty systems or even retrieved from unsecured internet access.